Text by CLOT Magazine

 It is a bit like transforming yourself through those different stories, but also composing with the elements enough so it becomes abstract in. way, a bit like cubism in painting.

-Will be interesting to see if she has a similar approach and intricate threading stories when she’s writing her novels.
+It will be interesting to see if she has a similar approach and intricate threading stories when she’s writing her novels.